 Driving a BMW is always something to remember.
-The thrill, the excitement, the quality, it’s a feeling only gained behind the wheel of a Bimmer.
+The thrill, the excitement, the quality, it’s a feeling only gained behind the wheel of a BMW, hence the slogan ‘Sheer Driving Pleasure’.

 Every turn.
 Every gear change.
 Every decision.
 You feel part of the vehicle.
 You know how it’s going to respond.
 You know you can rely on it.

-So, which series is the best?
-Well, that depends on what you’re doing.
+So which BMW is best?
+Well, that depends on what you’re using it for…

 BMW 4 Series

-The BMW 4 Series is the perfect combination of sport, style and sophistication.
-And on long journeys, that’s a place you want to be.
+Whether you opt for the coupe or convertible, the BMW 4 Series is the perfect combination of sport, style and sophistication.
+And on long journeys, that’s the combination you want.

 From the hardcore M Sport performance-focussed nerve-tingler, which blasts from 0-60mph in a blistering 4.1 seconds, to the more economical BMW 418d, which takes just nine seconds to reach the same speed, acceleration is never a problem.